osgil-defense/TARS/README.md

 ## About

-TARS is our attempt towards trying to automate parts of cybersecurity penetration testing
+TARS is our attempt towards trying to automate parts of cybersecurity penetration testing using AI agents

 ## Long-Term Vision